Solar Cell Fabric

 All that said in 2017, the University of Tokyo and research institute RIKEN showed off a prototype ultra-thin photovoltaic device that was coated with a stretchable and waterproof film.
 That would not only mean they could be fitted to fabrics, and therefore clothing, it would also make them machine-washable.

-The others benefit
+The others benefits

 From practical uses in living areas like tents and marquees, for example, a solar tent could be an ideal solution for those who have experienced a sudden loss of their homes, either from a natural disaster like flooding or earthquake.